sachin-dtu/All-Project-Template/README.md

 * Includes a set of reusable components, such as headers, footers, and navigation menus, that can be easily added to any page.
 * Compatible with popular front-end frameworks like Bootstrap and Foundation.
 ### **Getting Started**
 * To use this template, simply download the files and customize them to fit your needs.
-The template is built with HTML, CSS, and JavaScript, so you can easily modify the code to add your own content, styles, and functionality.
+The template is built with HTML, CSS, and JavaScript, so you can easily modify the code to add your own content, style, and functionality.

 * If you're not familiar with front-end development, you can use this template as a starting point and learn as you go.
 There are plenty of resources available online to help you learn HTML, CSS, and JavaScript, including tutorials, documentation, and online courses.